On edge-primitive 3-arc-transitive graphs: Alternating groups

 \subsection{Primitive subgroups}

-Recall the definitions of $\Gamma$ and $G$ from the beginning of the section.
-We can assume $n \ne 6$ by Section \ref{sec:a6}.
 We now consider the case where $E$ is primitive.
 By the O'Nan-Scott theorem, $E$ is of affine, diagonal, product or almost simple type.
 We consider each type of primitive group, starting with the affine case.